dvonwald/Mod19-PWA-TextEdit/README.md

 1. You must clone down the repo from my github.
 2. Then in a terminal window, CD into that directory.
 3. Then run an npm i command to install the require node modules.
-4. From there you can do a npm run start:dev to and open up the application in localhost:3000.
+4. From there you can do a npm run start to and open up the application in localhost:3000.
 You can also use the application on Heroku where it is deployed at: https://fast-falls-47461.herokuapp.com/

 ## Usage